arnavgautam/TreeHacks2015/Demos/Demo-BuildClips/Segment1.md

 1. Go to the **Configure** tab in the portal and open the **Manage Domains**.

-	> **Speaking Point**: Talk about how Web Sites support CNAMES and A Records for applications running in Shared and Reserved modes.
+	> **Speaking Point**: Talk about how Websites support CNAMES and A Records for applications running in Shared and Reserved modes.

 	![portal manage domains](Images/portal-managedomains.png?raw=true)